← Back to ResourcesBreed Guides

 What winter coat brands actually fit Greyhounds?

-Generic dog coats don't fit.
+Generic dog coats do not fit.
 Greyhound-specific brands: Voyagers K9 Apparel, Hurtta Extreme Warmer, Duds for Buds, Chilly Dogs.
-Plan $80–$200 for a quality coat.
+Plan $80 to $200 for a quality coat.
 Indoor pajamas: human XS sweatshirts or fleece bodysuits work.

 Why does my Greyhound sleep upside down (roaching)?

-It's called “roaching” or the “cockroach pose” — flat on the back with all four legs straight up.
-Sign of complete relaxation and trust.
-Usually appears once a Greyhound has fully settled (week 3–6 onward).
+It is called “roaching” or the “cockroach pose.”
+Flat on the back with all four legs straight up.
+Sign of full relaxation and trust.
+Usually appears once a Greyhound has fully settled (week 3 to 6 onward).
 Looks ridiculous, totally normal.

 Why do some Calgary Greyhounds wear muzzles in public?

 Racing-track legacy, not aggression.
 Basket muzzles are standard at the track and many retired racers come home with one.
-Allows pant, drink, treats normally.
-Don't assume an aggressive dog — usually just standard breed practice.
+Allows pant, drink, and treats normally.
+Do not assume an aggressive dog.
+It is usually just standard breed practice.

-Whippets are smaller (25–40 lbs vs 60–90), slightly more energetic and playful.
+Whippets are smaller (25 to 40 lbs versus 60 to 90), slightly more energetic and playful.
 Same sighthound traits: prey drive, no off-leash, thin skin, winter coats.
 Apartment-friendly due to size.
-12–15 year lifespan.
+12 to 15 year lifespan.

 Do Greyhounds have separation anxiety?

-Higher-than-average risk — pack dogs from kennel social structure. ~20–30% of newly-adopted retired racers develop some SA in first 6 months.
-Build alone-time gradually, consider bonded pair adoption, force-free desensitization.
+Higher-than-average risk.
+They are pack dogs from a kennel social structure.
+Roughly 20 to 30% of newly-adopted retired racers develop some SA in the first 6 months.
+Build alone-time slowly, consider bonded pair adoption, and use force-free desensitization.
 See separation anxiety guide.

 How do I stop my Greyhound from counter-surfing?

 Environmental management only.
-Greyhounds reach 36–40 inches at full stretch.
-Push food back, supervise, baby gates.
-Punishment doesn't work — food reward is too valuable.
+Greyhounds reach 36 to 40 inches at full stretch.
+Push food back, supervise, use baby gates.
+Punishment does not work.
+The food reward is too valuable.

 Do Greyhounds board well in Calgary kennels?

-Yes — racing kennel background means crate-style sleeping comes naturally.
-Bearspaw Pet Ranch, Springfield, Country Club, Dogsville accept Greyhounds.
+Yes.
+Racing kennel background means crate-style sleeping comes naturally.
+Bearspaw Pet Ranch, Springfield, Country Club, and Dogsville accept Greyhounds.
 Bring written care notes (winter coat, sleep startle, feeding).
 See boarding guide.

 Are Greyhounds good hiking dogs?

-Sprinters not endurance dogs.
-1–3 mile flat hikes in good weather, not 10-mile mountain hikes.
-Avoid summer midday, use boots on Kananaskis scree, winter coat + paw protection on snowy trails, never off-leash.
+Sprinters, not endurance dogs.
+1 to 3 mile flat hikes in good weather, not 10-mile mountain hikes.
+Avoid summer midday, use boots on Kananaskis scree, winter coat plus paw protection on snowy trails, and never off-leash.

 Is my Greyhound aggressive or reactive?

 Almost certainly reactive (fear-based), not aggressive.
-Don't take new Greyhounds to off-leash parks for “socialization” — backfires.
+Do not take new Greyhounds to off-leash parks for “socialization.”
+It backfires.
 Use Calgary force-free reactive classes (Honourable Hound Reactive Dog Club, ImPawsible Possible).
 See reactive dog guide.

 Are Greyhounds good for first-time dog owners?

-Yes for adults in calm households — gentle, low-energy, sleep most of the day.
-Caveats: never off-leash unfenced, sleep-startle management, breed-specific vet advocacy, winter coat compliance.
-Avoid if young kids, off-leash adventure partner needed, or can't manage 60–90 lb dog who occasionally panics.
+Yes for adults in calm households.
+Gentle, low-energy, and they sleep most of the day.
+Caveats: never off-leash unfenced, sleep-startle management, breed-specific vet advocacy, and winter coat compliance.
+Avoid if you have young kids, want an off-leash adventure partner, or cannot manage a 60 to 90 lb dog who occasionally panics.